-It's crucial to approach this adolescent period with patience, understanding and a sense of humour.
+It's crucial to approach this adolescent period with patience, understanding, and a sense of humor.
 Remember, your pet’s not trying to be difficult or disobedient – they’re just navigating their way through a challenging new phase of their life.
 With your guidance and support, they can successfully transition from playful puppy to well-adjusted adult.

 Despite these challenges, your dog’s teenage years are also a time for great learning and development.
 With your guidance and support, they can successfully navigate this period and grow into a happy, well-behaved adult dog.

 This phase usually lasts until your dog is about two years old, but keep in mind that some pups may leave their adolescence behind earlier or later than the average.
 All dogs are unique and develop at their own pace!

 What to expect during the dog teenage adolescent phase

 The dog teenage phase is a time of significant change.
 You’ll notice a variety of new behaviors and challenges, including:

 Increased independence: Your once-obedient puppy may start to assert their independence, often in ways that test your patience.
 This includes ignoring commands, wandering off on their own, or flat-out stubbornness.
 Don’t worry: This is a normal part of their development, and it’s a sign that they’re growing and maturing.